-The content includes but is not limited to preparation, presentation, and serving of a wide variety of foods; leadership, communication skills, employability skills, and safe/efficient work practices are also covered.
-This coursework prepares students for employment in the food service/hospitality industry.
+The content includes but is not limited to preparation, presentation, and serving of a wide variety of baked and dessert goods; leadership, communication skills, employability skills, and safe/efficient work practices are also covered.

 Additional Information relevant to this Career and Technical Education (CTE) program is provided at the end of this document.